 Several organisations will prefer to secure the connectivity of the Jenkins infrastructure to the outside world with firewalls and proxies.

-To do so, it is necessary to declare the HTTP proxy in the configuration of the Docker daemon on each Jenkins slaves as documented in Docker Documentation - Control and configure Docker with systemd - HTTP proxy .
+To do so, it is necessary to declare the HTTP proxy in the configuration of the Docker daemon on each Jenkins agents as documented in Docker Documentation - Control and configure Docker with systemd - HTTP proxy .

 Architecture: Jenkins infrastructure and hub.docker.com through an HTTP proxy